josephsgithub/pyfun/README.md

 that might dissuade a potential employer or school admission leaving only the student's individual creations in their repos.

+**Follow Up Possibilities**

+This course is designed to prepare students to be proficient with Raspberry Pi programming in Python later.
+Specifically the [*Blinky Lib*](blinky) created can be modified to work with simple LED lights from a basic breadboard connected to it.

+Many of the command line skills also build into server-side scripting from the command line in the Linux course where basic Ethical Hacking is also introduced.

+Go lang programming usually comes after this course as well since students become familiar with command-line programming in Python before moving on.

 ## Author, License, Copyright, Etc.

 This course was originally conceived and created by [Rob